Brought to you by Vaks, expert providers of SAT’s, GCSE & A Level tuition.

 The teacher and the school can choose what exam board to follow based on the classes’ needs and the teacher’s interests.
 Conversely, teachers can overestimate the power of certain questions, as research portrays that teachers underestimate multiple choice questions difficulty, while open-ended questions can be easier to tackle than first thought.
 There is also evidence portraying that teachers have ‘played the system’ by selecting examination boards on the easiness of their questions.

-Vaks has given you three important reasons to know your child’s exam board:
+Why is it important to know your child’s exam board?

 1. Help revise the appropriate syllabus -> Knowing your child’s exam board can help your child’s learning process.
 If your child was studying for an AQA geography exam then you could go on the AQA website, look at the subject content, lesson plans and exam criteria, and know exactly what is expected of your child.
 By looking at the requirements that your child is expected to follow, and the content that they must learn, it can help you, help your child, in their learning.
 This can include revising appropriate syllabus content as well as helping prepare exam content – for instance, Edexcel commonly includes multiple choice questions, so if you know your child is about to sit an Edexcel paper, then it would be useful to help practice those style of questions, while OCR focuses on more context-based ones.